 Akiko, DR Acoustics and Shunyata also sell AC conditioners which run each of their power feed's three legs through such traps.
 At left we see DR Acoustics' smaller conditioner with its three absorption chambers.

-In all cases, the trapping contents remain a secret but tend to include pulverized crystalline compounds.
+In all cases, the trapping content remains secret but tends to include pulverized crystalline compounds.
 Gutwire use Japanese ubame-oak charcoal and an unspecified rare-earth element for their abilities to "absorb RFI/EMI".

 In Gutwire's best ground wire, the cable contains these two materials for passive filtration, then plugs into the power grid.
-This differs from cables with stuffed cylinders dangling freely off the back of your gear; or your gear being wired up to a central grounding box like the first type which, as Gutwire contend, will saturate over time unless connected to a wall outlet.
+This differs from cables with stuffed cylinders which dangle freely off the back of your gear; or your gear being wired up to a central ground box like the first type which, as Gutwire contend, saturates over time unless connected to a wall outlet.

-With Glen's excellent Gutwire results and the simplicity of the concept—just use a free AES/EBU, RCA or XLR socket plus a free AC port—I was keen to hear what their best ground cable could do for my system.
-Gutwire recommend against using a free AC conditioner power socket.
-Some of the company's customers reportedly buy a ground wire for each of their components but Gutwire suggest to start with your DAC or preamp.
+With Glen's reported excellent Gutwire results and the simplicity of the concept—just use a free AES/EBU, RCA or XLR socket plus a free AC port—I was keen to hear what this could do for my system.
+By the way, Gutwire recommend against using a free AC conditioner power socket.
+And, some of their customers reportedly buy a ground wire for each of their components.
+Gutwire themselves suggest to start with your DAC or preamp.